-Recent work has demonstrated the use of native MS to directly analyze cell lysates or supernatants to monitor protein expression and biomolecular interactions. ^{33,34,36} Generally, these methods require washing or buffer exchange steps prior to analysis of the sample by nano ESI.
-We therefore envision that these "direct MS" methods are complementary to the OBE nMS method as OBE will allow for automated buffer exchange of the cell lysate, bypassing the offline washing and/or buffer exchange steps.
-The LC ESI-MS based OBE approach is generally less prone to clogging relative to static nanoESI due to the wide tubing and ESI needle diameter as well as the ability to increase the pressure to flush out minor aggregates.
-If the protein is overexpressed sufficiently, it is reasonable to determine protein identity, molecular weight, stoichiometry, modifications and even top-down sequence information using the OBE nMS method.
-It should be noted however, that OBE only provides sufficient separation between small molecules and proteins, whereas different proteins within a sample are typically not separated.
-Consequently, host cell proteins can interfere with the detection of proteins of interest, if the proteins of interest are not sufficiently overexpressed or do not ionize well.
-Furthermore, routinely applying complex protein mixtures can decrease the column life due to some extent of protein aggregation and precipitation during exchange to MS compatible solvent.
-We thus recommend using self-packed columns for this work, if budget is a concern, as they can be easily prepared in larger quantity and changed at very low cost.
-It might also be necessary to increase the column regeneration time to remove smaller amounts of aggregated protein between runs.
+Recent work has demonstrated the use of nMS to directly analyze cell lysates or supernatants to monitor protein expression and biomolecular interactions 51-53.
+Generally, these methods require washing or buffer exchange steps prior to analysis of the sample by nanoESI.
+We therefore envision that these 'direct MS' methods are complementary to the OBE nMS method, as OBE will allow for automated buffer exchange of the cell lysate, bypassing the offline washing and/or buffer exchange steps.
+The LC ESI-MS-based OBE approach is generally less prone to clogging relative to static nanoESI due to the wide tubing and ESI needle diameter as well as the ability to increase the pressure to flush out minor aggregates.
+If the protein is overexpressed sufficiently, it is reasonable to determine protein identity, molecular weight, stoichiometry, modifications and possibly even top-down sequence information using the OBE nMS method.
+It should be noted, however, that OBE provides sufficient separation only between small molecules and proteins, whereas different proteins within a